 You and your Grandchildren may not realize it, but the seeds you are planting now will develop and grow in the years to come.

 P.S.
-If you don’t have Grandchildren, these are some pretty valuable lessons that would benefit everyone.
+If you don’t have Grandchildren, these are some pretty valuable words of Gardening Wisdom that would benefit everyone.

 Related: 13 Best Gardening Gifts for Grandmas